ainsleymcgrath/pytest-embrace/docs/usage/index.md

 # Overview

-Here you'll find some contrived demonstrations to show of everything `pytest-embrace` can do.
+Here you'll find some self-contained demonstrations to show of everything `pytest-embrace` can do.

+The surface area of `pytest-embrace` is relatively small.